Integripedia Topic

 API RP 1169 - Pipeline Construction Inspection

-API RP 1169, Pipeline Construction Inspection, 2nd Edition, is an industry recommended practice developed and published by the American Petroleum Institute (API).
-The First Edition was published in 2013, and the latest version was released in 2020.
+API RP 1169, Pipeline Construction Inspection, is an industry recommended practice developed and published by the American Petroleum Institute (API).
+This document was originally published in July of 2013, with the latest 2nd Edition being released in March of 2020.
 This recommended practice (RP) focuses on the basic requirements needed to inspect new onshore pipelines in a safe and reliable manner.

 The document outlines the requirements of pipeline inspection into four sections: